simonZhou-git/CNN_Python/README.md

 # CNN_Python

-Implement general CNN model in Python using Keras and test it on mnist dataset
+Implement general CNN model in Python using Keras and TensorFlow and test it on mnist dataset